LBHackney-IT/API-Playbook/README.md

 In a .NET application, you install a Sentry package using NuGet and use it to send messages to Sentry when handling uncaught exceptions.
 You can find an example of this in the [Tenancy API][dotnet-sentry-example].

 In a Ruby application, you install the Sentry gem and configure it to add additional context.
 You can find an example of setting this up in the [Income API][ruby-sentry-example].

+### Health Checks

+As a developer I should make sure that I build 'Health Check API endpoints' to monitor is service up and report back if it goes down.

+Also health checks can also be used by monitoring tools to track and alert on the availability and performance of the service, where they serve as early problem indicators.
+For eg Sentry for exception logging,New relic for application monitoring.

 ## Containers